Just a quick "hi" before the internet cafe kicks me out!

 3. Consider options: Try cooking pizza on stovetop?
 Clean out clay oven in yard and look for firewood?
 Ask a friend?

 4. The choice my housemates and I chose this Saturday was to ask a friend.
 We called the first friends, and they didn't even have an oven.
 But, they did have the cheese we needed.
 The second friends were heading to a BBQ, but were very willing to let us use their oven.
+5. Two housemates catch a bajaji to get the cheese; Three housemates catch a bajaji (see photo to right for explanation) to start baking the pizza.

 6. Discover friends' oven is extra small; tear pizza crust apart to fit in different pan.